fChristenson/how-to-fail/readme.md

 ## Notes

+Question:

+> (Related to this, could you do an episode on proper error handling?
+Would appreciate it; I read a lot about this right now and there are many different opinions from senior people.
+Some say throw, some say never throw.
+Some say use Either monads.
+Some say always return undefined or null.
+Some say do all of these depending on context.
+Etc...
+I would love some rules and best practices. 🙃)

 ### Crash vs recover

 One of the most important question to answer before you decide to crash or recover is: